rit-sse/crazy-train/committees/talks/index.md

 Rand Talks allow students from all diciplines to share their knowledge and expertise within any field.
 All students are invited to give 30-45 minute presentations on any topic they wish to share with the SSE community.

 ### Micro Talks
 The Night of Micro Talks takes place one night each quarter and is the perfect opportunity for anyone to share any piece of information on any subject they so desire.
-MicroTalks are 5-15 minute presentations where any student can feel free to talk about anything from a cool little command line tool or an awesome web service, to an interesting strategy for a game or an amazing club on campus.
-Giving a MicroTalk is a great way for a student to get used to presenting, and can be good practice for a bigger future TechTalk or RandTalk.
+Micro Talks are 5-15 minute presentations where any student can feel free to talk about anything from a cool little command line tool or an awesome web service, to an interesting strategy for a game or an amazing club on campus.
+Giving a Micro Talk is a great way for a student to get used to presenting, and can be good practice for a bigger future Tech Talk or Rand Talk.

 ## Want to give a Talk?